1.) Install the GNU Privacy Guard for your system

 3.)
 Restart Thunderbird

 4.)
-Click on the Encryption icon and fill in the information (generates keys, starts keychain, etc)
+Click on the Encryption icon and fill in the information (generates keys, treat starts keychain, etc)

 5.)
 Enjoy a bit more privacy!

-Today, I found the Faraday, Helmholtz, Kelvin and Newcomb lectures from the Harvard Classics, 1910 edition.
+Today, buy I found the Faraday, physician Helmholtz, story Kelvin and Newcomb lectures from the Harvard Classics, 1910 edition.
 I was reading the William Thomson, Baron Kelvin of Largs, lecture on the wave theory of light, and came across this passage:

 “The school system seems to be very admirable, and I hope the teaching of the metrical system will not be let slip in the American schools any more then the use of globes.
 I say this seriously: I do not think any one knows how serious I speak of it.
 I look upon our English system as a wickedly brain-destroying piece of bondage under which we suffer.”